pythonlearner1025/Calculus/README.md

 \$\text{model}\_c = (\text{data}\_c)^\alpha = (10^6)^{0.38} = 10^{2.28} \approx 191\$

-This is a powerful result: by pre-training a **\~200x** larger model on abundant (but less relevant) data, I might achieve the same performance as if I had collected a million times more rare (but highly relevant) data.
+This is a powerful result: by pre-training a **\~200x** larger model on abundant (but less relevant) data and then fine-tuning it on the ecologically valid data, I might achieve the same performance as if I had collected a million times more ecologically valid data.

 ---

 ## Interpretable Biological Simulators

 Deep learning models trained on time-series data from dynamical systems, like the Lorenz attractor, have been shown to learn the underlying governing equations in their weights.
-By enforcing sparsity during training (e.g., with the SINDy algorithm), it's possible to recover the exact polynomial terms of the original ordinary differential equations (ODEs):
+By enforcing sparsity during training, for example, with the Sparse Identification of Nonlineaer Dynamics algorithm (SINDy), it's possible to recover the exact polynomial terms of the original ordinary differential equations (ODEs):

-> I build a dictionary \$\Theta(x)\$ whose columns are candidate nonlinear basis functions \$(1, x, y, z, x^2, xy, \dots)\$.
-I then solve the regression \$\dot{x} = \Theta(x) \Xi\$ with an \$\ell\_1\$ penalty on \$\Xi\$.
+> In SINDY, they initalize a dictionary \$\Theta(x)\$ whose columns are candidate nonlinear basis functions \$(1, x, y, z, x^2, xy, \dots)\$.
+They then solve the regression \$\dot{x} = \Theta(x) \Xi\$ with an \$\ell\_1\$ penalty on \$\Xi\$.
 The sparsity constraint drives most columns of \$\Xi\$ to exactly zero...
 For simulated Lorenz data... the algorithm keeps just six columns—corresponding to the terms \$(y-x)\$, \$x\$, \$xz\$, \$xy\$, and \$z\$—and the non-zero coefficients reproduce the canonical ODEs:
 >
 > \$\dot{x} = 10(y-x)\$
 > \$\dot{y} = 28x - xz - y\$
 > \$\dot{z} = xy - \frac{8}{3}z\$

 Single-cell foundation models are likely doing something analogous in a much higher-dimensional, non-polynomial function space.
 The training process, guided by the loss function and a strong optimizer, prunes away parameter configurations that don't improve the conditional likelihood of real transcriptomes.
-What remains is an entangled, superpositioned library of "active columns" that encode the true, non-linear gene regulatory network.
+What remains is an entangled, superpositioned library of "active columns" that encode the true, non-linear governing equations of the cell dynamic.

 There's a lot of alpha in developing methods, whether through mechanistic interpretability or SINDy-style sparsity constraints, to disentangle these learned features and extract the generalizable "governing equations" of the cell.